-• 7.9 The following detailed vision has the same content and the same meaning as the vision of Nebuchadnezzar's statue (chap.
+• 7.9 The following detailed vision has the same content and the same meaning as the vision of Nebuchadnezzar's statue (Chap.
 2).

 The four empires which dominated the Jewish nation until the time of the great persecution are symbolized by beasts.
-Verses 23-25 specify that the fourth beast is the Syrian empire and the horn that insults God, is King Antiochus Epiphanes.
+Verses 23-25 specify that the fourth beast is the Syrian empire and the horn that insults God, is king Antiochus Epiphanes.
 Just as in 2:34 and 2:44, an intervention by God is foretold: it will put an end to the power of the persecutor and establish God's kingdom.
-Here in 7:11 and 7:26 the judgment on the persecutor is announced.
+Here in verses 11 and 26 the judgment on the persecutor is announced.
 In 2:34 the stone suggests God's power.
-Here, in 7:13, the son of man (the Human One) represents the people of Israel, he is the servant of God, present in God's plans from the beginning of the world and receives power over all the nations: 7:27, in due time.
+Here, in verse 13, the son of man (the Human One) represents the people of Israel, he is the servant of God, present in God's plans from the beginning of the world and receives power over all the nations: verse 27, in due time.

 It would be a mistake to look for the events of Jesus' time in this paragraph, as some people do.
 It is even less applicable to our time as if we were the center of everything.
+The author, who writes during the worst moment of the persecution of the Maccabees' time, announces the end of the persecution of Antiochus (1 Mac 6:55-59) as well as the coming of the kingdom of God.
+This way of combining in the same description a recent event or great liberation, and the ultimate liberation, which will take place at the end of our history, is often typical of the prophetic books.
+Jesus does likewise in speaking about the end of Jerusalem (Mk 13).

-The author, who writes during the worst moment of the persecuThose in the tribunal took their seats and opened the book.
-11But as I remembered the haughty words of the horn with human eyes and mouth which I had seen before, this animal was killed before my eyes, and its body destroyed and cast into the fire.
+I remembered the haughty words of the horn with human eyes and mouth, which I had seen before, this animal was killed before my eyes; and its body destroyed and cast into the fire.
 12Dominion was taken from the other animals, though they were allowed to stay alive for a time, until the fixed time.